mosaic-design-system/docs/src/components/button.md

       ### Ordering of Buttons

       We have a set order for groups of **Buttons** in our products, to encourage user familiarity and build a familiarity around what a user can expect, and where.
-The ordering is simple: the least positive **Button** is the one furthest to the left (before any Cancel or Close), and the most positive **Button** is the one to the right.
+The ordering is simple: the least positive **Button** is the one furthest to the left (but after any Cancel or Close), and the most positive **Button** is the one to the right.
 As an example, a form with 'Cancel/Close', 'Delete' and 'Save' would be ordered as such – 'Delete' is the most negative, 'Save' is the most positive, and 'Cancel' is relatively neutral but present in a lot of screens so is always furthest left for consistency.

       This ordering of the **Buttons** provides a sense of 'moving forward' to the user when they see a **Button** on the right-hand side, whereas a **Button** on the left-hand side feels like 'moving backward'.